WorkerFramework/worker-framework/caf-templates/developer_docs/implementation_guide.md

 Add any images you want to use to the `assets` directory you created in your documentation folder.
 Update the paths used in the YAML below to point to the correct locations.

+The icons for features are from the [Elements Icon Set](https://pages.github.hpe.com/caf/elements/pages/en-us/css.html#icons), however if you wish to use an image instead simply replace the `icon` property with an `image` property and se the value to the url of the image.

 This can be seen below:
 ```yaml
 ---